AB45699/AirBNC/README.md

 Run `npm i` to install any dependencies.

-To create a database, use the command `npm run create-db`.
+To create a database, use the command `npm run create-dbs`.

 The pool accesses the keys and values in the .env file via use of require("dotenv").config().
 This loads all the variables from .env into process.env.